anant-mittal/AMX-Remittance/lib-sso/Readme.md

 ## RBAAC data structure

-- Example representing set of permissions assigned to some ROLE.
+- Each permission comprises of: `Permission` : `Action` : `Scope`
-- `Permission` : `Action` : `Scope`
+- Example representing set of permissions assigned to some ROLE:

 ```json
   "CUSTOMER_MGMT.REMITTANCE": { "VIEW": "COUNTRY" },